neacsum/utf8/README.md

-UTF8 - Simple libary for internationalization
+UTF8 - Simple library for internationalization
 =============================================

 Windows functions to facilitate handling of I18N problems using